cnTechPost cnTechPost

 In addition, NIO's official Weibo also said, "Stay true to your own choice and don't ask "Why", which seems to be a hint at the Model Y.

-NIO refutes claims of massive order cancellations as false news-cnTechPost
+NIO refutes claims of massive order cancellations as false news-CnTechPost

 NIO said, "We are rivals, but also teammates.
 2021, go forward together".
 And NIO is offering additional incentives for Tesla owners.
 "Welcome to test drive NIO, even if you eventually choose Tesla, you can still get 3 free NIO Power one-touch recharging service."